MicrosoftDocs/Viva/Viva/skills/skills-overview.md

 3. End users included in the Skills private preview program have Viva Learning deployed and available for use.

 > [!NOTE]
-> - Private preview will be available in English language only.
-Default language for Viva Learning must also be English for this private preview
+> - Private preview is available only in the English language.
+The default language for Viva Learning must also be English for this private preview
 > - All users in your tenant will lose “Interests” they have selected in Viva Learning when you enable skills.
 This action is not reversible.